-: the wife or lover of a wealthy man who is adamantly uninterested in their wealth.
+The direct opposite of the Gold Digger: the spouse or lover of a wealthy person who is adamantly uninterested in their wealth.
 They turn the most luxurious offers down flat without hesitation.

-- Shuurei of Saiunkoku Monogatari is a bit of an odd example.
-Being somewhat of a Tsundere, she'll never admit to caring for Emperor Shi Ryuuki (who is completely heads-over-heels for her) - but if there's one thing she is absolutely clear about, it is that she doesn't want any valuable presents from him.
+- Shuurei of The Story of Saiunkoku is a bit of an odd example.
+Being somewhat of a Tsundere, she'll never admit to caring for Emperor Shi Ryuuki (who is completely head-over-heels for her) - but if there's one thing she is absolutely clear about, it is that she doesn't want any valuable presents from him.
 An Impoverished Patrician who watched many people starve to death during a previous civil war, she hates waste and extravagance, and meets his early attempts to shower her with valuable gifts with an outright rant on the subject.
 She's willing to compromise a little only when the gift serves a practical purpose (such as a block of ice he sent her during the heat of summer, which she promptly shared with the neighborhood), but even then he has to be careful.

 - Shuurei's easygoing father Shouka, meanwhile, allowed his salary as palace archivist to be gradually reduced far below what he can live on, even though he's been a surrogate father figure to Ryuuki since long before Ryuuki took the throne and could easily have his full pay reinstated through Ryuuki's influence as Emperor, if he cared about money in the slightest.

 - Hunter × Hunter has an example.
 The billionaire Battera had a much younger lover who won't accept expensive presents, but only those he makes himself.
 They were even intending to leave his fortune behind to start a new life together until fate intervened.